bitst0rm-pub/Formatter/README.md

 >
 > Formatter is designed to work with input puffer of file content instead of file as file path.<br />
 > If a plugin requires a file path as input and does not support reading from `stdin`, then you must use `self.create_tmp_file(suffix=None)`
 > in place of file path to get file content as puffer.
-Otherwise, auto format chaining will not work with that plugin.
+Otherwise, the auto format chaining will not work with that plugin.

 The entire set of Formatter API can be found in the file: `core > common.py`<br />
 Responsible for interacting with plugin modules is the class: `class Module:`